Keep children learning and having fun with a Sumdog Summer Challenge!

-- Be sure to let families know about the Sumdog Summer Slam as well, and send home copies of login information.
+- Be sure to let families know about the Sumdog Summer Challenge as well, and send home copies of login information.

 You don’t have to restrict yourself or your students to doing this just over the summer either!
 Adapt the boards, picking fewer tasks/goals, and use during fall, winter, and spring breaks, too.

 Good luck and have fun!

 Give us a call at 877-978-6364 so we can help you get set up, or use the button below to book a time that works for you to discuss your options.